-Students who complete the ATS in Environmental Systems and Refrigeration Technology should have the skills and knowledge to:
+Students who complete the ATS in Environmental Systems and Refrigeration Technology will have the skills and knowledge to:

-- Obtain a 608 refrigerant license for employment. - Seek a Washington State HVACR Specialty Electrical 06A License. - Work in the refrigeration or HVAC industries as an entry-level employee. - Demonstrate the ability to work on refrigeration control circuits. - Understand and troubleshoot air conditioning and heat pump systems. - Service commercial refrigeration equipment. - Understand on-the-job safety precautions as it relates to refrigeration systems. - Seek employment using skills and techniques geared toward the refrigeration industry jobs. - Intelligently discuss various type of HVACR systems during a job interviews. - Obtain a RETA CARO entry-level license
+- Obtain a 608 refrigerant license for employment and a Washington State HVACR Specialty Electrical 06A License. - Work in the Refrigeration or HVAC industries as an entry level employee. - Demonstrate the ability to work on refrigeration control circuits - Troubleshoot an air conditioning and heat pump system. - Service commercial refrigeration equipment - Practice on the job safety precautions as it relates to refrigeration systems, including lock out tag out, fall prevention, and arc flash protection. - Become employed in the HVACR industries using skills and techniques geared toward the refrigeration industry jobs - Intelligently discuss various type of HVACR systems during a job interviews - Obtain a RETA CARO entry-level license.

-The ESRT ATS degree can qualify students to work in many various areas of the refrigeration industry including residential, commercial and industrial as installers, operators and maintenance personnel.
+The ESRT two year ATS degree qualifies students to work in many various areas of the refrigeration industry including residential, commercial, institutional, and industrial as installers, operators, and maintenance personnel.